wagaaa/Taffy-Language-Guide/console.md

     $ taffy -r time.tf
     22:24 Beijing
     $

 show also allows to output another messages.In Taffy, notices/annotations need to included in tow @.

 ## action
+The order is used to run command in shell or active a action.
+*A Example:*

+    console.show.action-shell(ls)

+Return:

+    $ taffy -r action1.tf
+    ls:
+    main.tf 1.c
+    $